 In 2013, Yale unveiled Encounters, a groundbreaking Chinese language program that features a dramatic series filmed entirely in China.
 The program seeks to immerse students in the Chinese language and culture through video episodes that correspond with units in a combination textbook-workbook.

 In 2014, Yale opened the Yale Center Beijing, located in the Chaoyang District of Beijing.
 The 16,500-square-foot space serves as a gathering space for alumni from throughout Asia, while also allowing the University to expand upon its existing activities and initiatives in China and support research and study from each of the University’s schools and programs.

 In 2014, the School of Forestry & Environmental Studies and Tsinghua School of Environment launched a dual degree program.
-The Yale School of Public Health launched dual degrees with Shanghai Jiao Tong University, Tsinghua University, Central South University, and Zhejiang University
+The Yale School of Public Health also has degrees with Shanghai Jiao Tong University, Tsinghua University, Central South University, and Zhejiang University.

 Peter Parker could not have realized the rich partnership he began when he first traveled to China in 1835, but the University is nonetheless indebted to him for beginning what has become one of Yale’s strongest international partnerships.
 The relationship between Yale and China has thrived since Parker’s time and there is no doubt that it will continue to grow and expand in the years to come.